 One of those things that changed for me when I started bringing my young kids to Disney World was Character meets.

 I’ll never forget the first time our oldest met Mickey and Friends.
 He wasn’t even a year old and we had taken him to his first character meal at Tusker House.
 He was both equal parts excited and bewildered, and I’d be lying if I said I was a prepared instagram super mommy.
+There really is a lot to learn when you are taking a 2 year old or a 3 year old to Disney, and it’s a topic that most people glaze over since the kids are so young!

 But I’ve learned a lot since those days and with a few more kids in tow, we’ve learned some great tips for making those character interactions even more special!
 Especially when it comes to the best character meals for toddlers!